Simblissity home > G.E.T.

 The above table also features links to USGS current streamflow data for several of the more prominent creeks and rivers along the G.E.T. in Arizona and New Mexico.

 In each of these cases, the measuring gauges are located nearby the route, so data is "representative" of field conditions as if you were confronting these bodies of water in real time.
 However, in my experience the "gage heights" shown on these graphs greatly overestimate the actual depth of water that a forder would confront - perhaps by 200% or more.
-As well, it is impossible to compare the current of one creek against another using these graphs, since a streamflow measurements (in cubic feet per second) alone say nothing about the creek's width or variance of depth between banks.
-More useful is to compare the current flow (discharge) and gage height of each creek to average (aka mean) conditions for a given date; at springtime averages, most of these waters would likely be fordable when arriving on a thru-hiker schedule, with the possible exception of the lower Gila, San Francisco, and Rio Grande.
+As well, it is impossible to compare the current of one creek against another using these graphs, since streamflow measurements (in cubic feet per second) alone say nothing about the creek's width or variance of depth between banks.
+More useful is to compare the current flow (discharge) and gage height of each creek to average (aka mean) conditions for a given date; at springtime averages, most of these waters would likely be fordable when arriving on a thru-hiker schedule, with the notable frequent exception of the Rio Grande.
 But whatever the case, wait until you actually see the river before deciding what to do.
 (Please note that the triangle symbols on the USGS stream discharge graph indicate median flow for a given date, rather than mean (average), which is listed in the accompanying table.)

-Beyond the larger creeks and rivers, the USGS site lists additional streamflow data pertinent to GET hikers, none of it related to fording concerns along the route, but useful nonetheless in taking a rough sample of water source conditions along or near the route.
-(None of this data should be used to predict the current status of GET sources not listed on the USGS site, nor those encountered a significant distance upstream or downstream from the measured location.)
+Beyond the larger creeks and rivers, the USGS site lists additional streamflow data pertinent to G.E.T. hikers, none of it related to fording concerns along the route, but useful nonetheless in taking a rough sample of water source conditions along or near the route.
+(None of this data should be used to predict the current status of G.E.T. sources not listed on the USGS site, nor those encountered a significant distance upstream or downstream from the measured location.)
 These sources include the following, listed from west to east:

 Queen Creek below Whitlow Dam (well downstream of GET crossing W of Superior, Queen Creek is usu. dry at the GET)